ADHD: Understanding Symptoms and Treatment

 Constant fidgeting, squirming, or tapping hands or feet

-Difficulty engaging in activities that require calm or focused behavior
+Difficulty engaging in activities that require calm or focused behaviour

 Impulsivity, interrupting or intruding on others' conversations or activities